jhu-data-services/data-bytes-extracting-pdf-data-python/README.md

 ## Pre-Class Instructions

+This workshop is intended to be a live demo and not a hands-on workshop.

-Before the class, follow our [Python workshop series installation instructions](https://github.com/jhu-data-services/python-installation-instructions).
+If you would like to follow along on your own, you can follow our [Python workshop series installation instructions](https://github.com/jhu-data-services/python-installation-instructions) to install Python and install the following dependencies:
+- `pandas`
+- `pdfplumber`
+- `pypdf`
+- `PyMuPDF`

 ## Description of Files
-- Data: This folder contains raw data files to be used during hands-on activities in the workshop
+- Data: This folder contains the PDFs used in the demo
-- In-ClassScripts: This folder contains code files you will need for the workshop:
+- In-ClassScripts: This folder contains a Jupyter notebook containing the code written in the demo
-    - [file1]
-    - [file2]
-    - [file3]
+    - Extracting Data from PDFs with Python.ipynb
-- PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
+- PresentationMaterials: This folder contains a PDF of the slides and the Quarto files used to generate them.
-- Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [bit.ly/survey-data-bytes](bit.ly/survey-data-bytes)

 ## License and Terms of Use